jitendragangwar123/Voting-Dapp/README.md

-# Sample Hardhat Project
+## Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+- This repository contains a decentralized voting application, often referred to as a Voting Dapp, built on the Ethereum blockchain.
+This application leverages blockchain technology to create a secure, transparent, and tamper-proof voting system.
+Users can cast their votes, and the results are recorded on the Ethereum blockchain, ensuring the integrity of the voting process.
+This type of application has the potential to enhance trust in elections and voting procedures by providing a verifiable and immutable record of the votes.

-Try running some of the following tasks:
+## Project Setup
 ```shell
 npx hardhat help
 npx hardhat test